alyssa-daigle/VLAP-Annual-Reports/README.md

 -   **`theme.R`**: Contains theme functions for each plot type.

-## Other Important Files
+## Data Files

 -   **`BTC.xlsx`**: provides the Best Trophic Class ever assigned to each lake.
 -   **`LAKEMAP.csv`**: provides a comprehensive list of all lakes and their stations participating in VLAP.
--   **`lookup.csv`**: acts as a map for lakes that have multiple deep spots and tributaries associated with different deep spots.
+-   **`lookup.xlsx`**: acts as a map for lakes that have multiple deep spots and tributaries associated with different deep spots.
 -   **`master-DO-2025.xlsm`**: copy of the master DO file; needs to be re-copied into this repo annually.
 -   **`phytoplankton-master.xlsm`**: copy of the master phytoplankton file; needs to be re-copied into this repo annually.